 mates who rip the scabs off old, unhealed injuries.

-one's relationship endeavors can start to become more balanced, productive
+relationship endeavors can start to become more balanced, productive

 and gratifying.
 One's mother figures most prominently within